philincloud/terraform-custom-domain-website-with-tls-on-aws/README.md

 *run.sh*

 Terraform can only MANAGE a DNS DOMAIN that has been registered before but CAN NOT REGISTER it.<br>
-Regarding that fact run.sh contains a AWS CLI command calling Route53 api to register custom domain.<br>
+Regarding that fact, run.sh contains an AWS CLI command calling Route53 api to register a custom domain.<br>

 ### WARNING!!!

-### If chosen domain is available it will be registered and BILLED automaticaly.
+### If the chosen domain is available it will be registered and BILLED automatically.

 Some TLD names are really expensive!